-- Commissioning some primary care services in England, such as GPs, pharmacists and dentists as well as some specialised hospital services. - Supporting CCGs in commissioning other local health care services.
+- Setting the priorities and direction of the National Health Service (NHS) in England. - Commissioning some primary care services in England, such as GPs, pharmacists and dentists as well as some specialised hospital services. - Supporting CCGs in commissioning other local health care services.